 - Paint your ceiling white to create an illusion of it being higher

-- Use different colors in the different areas and spaces at home
+- Use different colors in varying spaces to create mood

 5. Mix colors with prints and patterns